-- Title: Layer title from Service information shown in Mapbender3, adjustable.
+Title: Layer title from Service information shown in Mapbender, adjustable.

-There are many ways to fill the Layertree and work with basic services: - e.g. by hiding them in the layer tree and using the BaseSourceSwitcher. - Or to work with the possibilities of the thematic layer tree, to create different layersets and distribute the basic services and thematic services in them to place them in the layer tree.
+There are many ways to fill the Layertree and work with basic services: - e.g. by hiding them in the layer tree and using the BaseSourceSwitcher. - or by work with the possibilities of the thematic layer tree, to create different layersets and distribute the basic services and thematic services in them to place them in the layer tree.

 Which option you choose depends entirely on your preferences.

 What is this switch for?
-The use of the proxy makes sense, if you want to avoid that the web browser accesses the service as a client directly, which is the default for OpenLayers based applications.
-If this switch is activated, Mapbender accesses the service from its own URL, processes the images and displays them on the map.
+The use of a proxy makes sense, if you want to avoid that the web browser accesses the service as a client directly, which is the default for OpenLayers-based applications.
+If this switch is activated, Mapbender accesses the services from its own URL, processes the images and displays them on the map.
 With that it is easy to provide a network-protected service secured by firewalls that can only be accessed by the web server on which Mapbender is running.

 Tiling, map-size and performance¶